Bug report #2243

 Minor issue of course, but still.

-#2 Updated by Steven Mizuno over 10 years ago
+#2 Updated by Steven Mizuno almost 11 years ago

 I believe the extent frame is operating correctly.
 The main intent of the frame is to show what area in the full map data is currently being displayed on the main map when zoomed in.